 Tip One For The Giver

 The first recommendation is you have to express your complaint with a soft startup.
-I cover soft startups in a separate post so make sure you read it to review the details.
-To summarize, a soft start-up starts with how your partner has improved in the area you're complaining about, how their behavior may not be entirely their fault or intentional, how you may have contributed to their hurtful behavior or how it may be activating a wound from your past, and then express the complaint with your tender underbelly and not using the words "you, always, or never."
+A soft start-up starts with how your partner has improved in the area you're complaining about, how their behavior may not be entirely their fault or intentional, how you may have contributed to their hurtful behavior or how it may be activating a wound from your past, and then express the complaint with your tender underbelly and not using the words "you, always, or never."
 The tender underbelly refers to what's underneath your anger, such as hurt, sad, lonely, insecure, fearful, etc. We avoid "you' because it's accusatory and "always/never" because they are generalizations.
 If you don't use a soft startup and attack, you're going to get the opposite of what you want.
 Your partner is going to get defensive or they're going to stone wall, one or the other.
 We're not in a posture to change when we're feeling attacked because we have to defend.
 So if you want your partner to change and you're making a complaint, it's in your best interest to express it as a soft startup.

 Tip Two For The Giver